Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 9-27-08.
 Tim the photographer and I spent the morning rigging Tree 8 at about 90 feet.
 I haven't climbed up yet, but the location and height are excellent.
 I believe it will be the best tree by far.
 While rigging the last two trees, I've gotten the arrow right over the desired fork with amazingly lucky shots.
 On the way back from Tree 8, I got bogged down in a small bayou and ruined my cell phone, but Tim saved my camera.
 Other than that, it was a great morning.

 9-28-08.
-I decided to take a break from the swamp today in order to catch up on things in the office.
-During this visit to the Pearl, I'm staying at a really cool house that provides great views from the front and
+During this visit to the Pearl, I’m staying at a really cool house that provides great views from the front and

 back yards.